Pediatric and Adolescent Pelvic Masses

 Diagnosis and treatment of pelvic masses in childhood and adolescence is a complex process requiring specialized techniques by doctors experienced in treating conditions of girls and young women.

-Your doctor will do a physical exam of your child, including a pelvic exam, and will ask about your family history and your child’s symptoms.
+Your doctor will do a physical exam of your child, including a pelvic exam (depending on the age of the child), and will ask about your family history and your child’s symptoms.
 Additional tests may include:

 A pelvic mass can have a variety of causes depending on the type of mass it is.